SirPepe/ornament/Readme.md

 listeners automatically unsubscribe when the subscribed element gets garbage collected.

-#### Subscribe to EventTargets: `@subscribe(targetOrTargetFactory, eventName, options?)`
+#### Subscribe to EventTargets: `@subscribe(targetOrTargetFactory, eventNames, options?)`

-Subscribe to an EventTarget.
-EventTarget is an interface that objects such as HTMLElement, Window, Document and *many* more objects implement.
+Subscribe to one or more events an EventTarget. `EventTarget` is an interface that objects such as HTMLElement, Window, Document and *many* more objects implement.
 You can also create a vanilla event target by calling `new EventTarget()`...

 ```javascript
 import { define, subscribe } from "@sirpepe/ornament";